-Domesticated yaks have been bred for thousands of years primarily for milk, fiber and meat and as draft animals.
+Domesticated yaks have been bred for thousands of years primarily for milk, fiber, and meat and as draft animals.
 Their dried dung is an important fuel used throughout Tibet and is often the only fuel available on the high, treeless Tibetan Plateau.

 Yaks transport goods over mountain passes for local farmers and traders, and are an attraction for mountaineering and trekking expeditions: “Only one thing makes it difficult to use yaks for long journeys in barren areas.
 They will not eat grain that can be transported.

 Yak milk is often processed into a cheese called chhurpi in Tibetan and Nepali, and byaslag in Mongolia.
-Butter made from yak milk is part of the butter tea that Tibetans they consume it in large quantities, and it is also used in lamps and made into butter sculptures used in religious festivals.
+Butter made from yak milk is part of the butter tea that Tibetans consume in large quantities, and it is also used in lamps and made into butter sculptures used in religious festivals.